NATO chief: Turkey has 'legitimate concerns' over terrorism

 He was to attend an annual discussion panel in Kultaranta later Sunday together with Finnish and Nordic politicians, foreign and security policy experts and military representatives.

-Stoltenberg will visit Sweden on Monday for talks with Swedish Prime Minister Magdalena Andersson.
+Stoltenberg will visit Sweden on Monday for talks with the Swedish Prime Minister Magdalena Andersson.